WestSide44/Guide-Fuel-Beta-4/README.md

 - Ubuntu 22.04

-- RAM 2 GB (Anything less will crash when the contract is deployed)
+- SSD 2 GB (Anything less will crash when the contract is deployed)

 ## Server Preparation